 4G mobile networks have now entered a stage of rapid popularization, and at the same time, 5G standards have begun to emerge.
-So what is the difference between 4g and 5g networks?
+So what is the difference between 4g antenna and 5g antenna?

 First of all, the biggest difference is the network speed.
 It is currently estimated that the fastest 5G network can reach 10G/s, which is 10 times faster than 4G.
 That is to say, when using 5G network, we can download in a few seconds for a high-definition movie.